larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

      Make sure you understand :ref:`the meaning of periods <term-period>`.
      The default value is 32, which is below the actual minimum of most devices, and will therefore likely be larger in practice.
+   * *periods* - the number of periods in the buffer.
+The default value is 4.
    * *device* - the name of the PCM device that should be used (for example a value from the output of :func:`pcms`).
 The default value is ``'default'``.